aloksha/code-parser-docs/template/index.md

 ### FieldArray

 `FieldArray` is an array of objects.
-Each object stands for a field in the code that you want to parse.
+Each object stands for a field in the code that you want or need to parse.
 Parameters in each object are as follows:

 - `FieldName` identifies the field uniquely and represent the parse result of the field.